DanielVisca/Reading-Notes/Designing Data-Intensive Applications/Part 1/Chapter 1: Reliable, Scalable, and Maintainable Applications.md

 * Monitoring the health of the system and quickly restoring it if things go wrong
 * Tracking down the cause of problems such as system failures or degrading performance
 * Keeping software and platforms up to date, including security patches
-* Keeping tabs on how different systems affect eachother, so that a problematic change can be avoided before it causes damage.
+* Keeping tabs on how different systems affect each other, so that a problematic change can be avoided before it causes damage.
 * Anticipating future problems and solving them before they occur.
 * etc...
 (Okay I get it they do a lot of super important stuff)